bameyrick/Offline-Resources/README.md

-Offline-Resources
+Offline Resources
 =================

-Download resources using AJAX and store for temporary offline usage
+Download resources using AJAX and store for temporary offline usage.

+I will test keep working on this and test methods to store the data in IndexedDB, WebSQL and possibly Local Storage / Session Storage.